-The pitch point is the point on the line of centers where the circumferential speeds of the gears match (this means that points on gears' edges travel at the same speed).
+The pitch point is the point on the line of centers where the circumferential speeds of the gears (you can learn how to calculate it with the circular motion calculator) match: this means that points on gears' edges travel at the same speed.
 In involute gears, this is also the point of intersection between the action line and the line of centers.

 Let's draw the perpendicular to the line of centers passing through the pitch point.

 At this point, the angle between this line and the action line is called pressure angle.
 Its value remains constant during the operation of the gears; hence it is characteristic of a given design.

 The involute gear pressure angle is the fundamental parameter when designing the gear itself, since its value affects the tilting of the line of action and the behavior of the gear during its operations.

 Here is how to calculate the involute as a function of the pressure angle.

 We start by building the circle with center and radius .
 Then we draw a part of the involute of the circle.
 We call the origin point , then choose a point on this curve.
 The taut string touches the circumference in the point .